bloomsburyai/cape-client/docs/source/examples.rst

-    title       |	The document's title (specified at upload) origin	    |	Where this document originally came from text	    |   The contents of the document created	    |	Timestamp of when this document was first uploaded
+    title       |	The document's title (specified at upload) origin	    |	Where this document originally came from text	    |   The contents of the document type        |   Whether this document was created by submitting text or from a file upload created	    |	Timestamp of when this document was first uploaded

 Managing Saved Replies
 ----------------------

-Saved replies are made up of a pair consisting of a canonical question and the response it should produce.
+Saved replies are made up of a canonical question and the response it should produce.
 In addition to the canonical question a saved reply may have many paraphrased questions associated with it which should produce the same answer (e.g. "How old are you?" vs "What is your age?").
 This functionality is only available to users with :ref:`administrative access <admin-authentication>`.